Who requires a visa?

 – A maximum of 3 photographs meeting requirements;

+– Application fees.
+Visa application forms for a child under 18 years of age must be signed by a parent or legal guardian.
 If any of the items you provide do not fulfil our criteria, consular personnel will not accept your application and will ask you to present items which do.
 If you insist on submitting your application anyway, your application will be recorded but a visa will not be issued and the other items in the application will not be studied.

 Proof